CaptainCrowbar/prion-lib/rs-core/meta.md

 exported to `namespace RS` because it is used as a placeholder type elsewhere in the library.

+The `"unicorn/utility.hpp"` header from the Unicorn library is included in this header.
+For convenient reference, all of the relevant contents of that header are documented again here, marked with `[unicorn]`.

 Metafunctions are templates that operate on types; usually they take one or more types as arguments and "return" another type, but non-type template arguments and return types are also possible.